EnricosPantry/PickledRoots/README.md

 The system was used as a main daily driver between 2022 and 2025.
 The purpose of this documentation is to capture a snapshot of how it was during its active years, rather than to provide an up-to-date guide.
 The vast majority of the processes can still be followed today; bear in mind, however, that some packages and commands may be out of date.

 The actual system configuration files are included in this repository.
-Some contain minor errors and technical inconsistencies; they have been preserved as-is, as they were part of a fully working system.
+Some contain minor errors and technical inconsistencies; they have been preserved as-is rather than changed, as they were part of a fully working and stable system.

 ## About